ybertot/coind_filters/README.md

 Files sieve.v filter.v and sieve_arith_complements.v have been edited from
 the initial revision to compile with coq-8.8.

-Just these three files should be enough to see the contents of the paper.
+Just these three files should be enough to see the contents of the paper

 "Filters on coinductive streams, an application to Eratosthenes' sieve"

+at work.

 To run the files, generate a makefile with the following command: